CETG Stitching Groups

 V&A Opus Anglicanum

 They have also organised one day workshops with outside tutors:

 Sheena Norquay – colour gradation, circles and buttons

 Marilyn Pipe - ribbon embroidery

 At Christmas they have challenged each other with Secret Santa gifts, and presenting everyone with a bag containing 5 items, 4 of which must be used.
 The winter wreaths are from the “Embroidered Garden” by Kazuko Aoki, and many of the other items are from in-house demonstrations.
 Their next foray will be into canvaswork.

 Second CETG Hand Stitch Group

-This group was set up in late 2017, and has decided to work collaboratively on projects.
+This group was set up in late 2017, and works on collaborative projects.
 They have also had outings to exhibitions, and had members of the group demonstrating their own specialities – two highlights being Dawn’s natural dyeing day, and learning about Diane’s fabric scorching technique.
-To date, this group has worked on three very different projects:
+The following are examples of the types of projects they have worked on:

 Each stitcher chose their own theme, such as “peacocks”, “red letter day” or a photo for inspiration, and provided a piece of fabric and a few threads and embellishments in a shoebox.
 The finished piece was to measure 8.5 by 6 inches (A5) and to use only four stitches - chain, fly, spider’s web (woven wheel) and Ghiordes knot (turkey stitch).
 Each box was circulated to a new person every month, for them to add some stitching and any of their own embellishments in addition to those supplied.
 The pieces worked their way back to the person who had suggested the theme for finishing as they wished.